 Senate Bill 178 clarifies that a child's placement in trial reunification with their parents need only last as long as necessary to ensure that reunification and case dismissal can be safely accomplished.
-DHS reported that this legal clarification was necessary as legal professionals in Oklahoma often interpreted the law as requiring an extended time period, often a minimum of three months, of trial reunification could before proceeding to reunification even when safety assessments would show safe reunification could occur sooner.
+DHS reported that this legislative clarification was necessary as legal professionals in Oklahoma often interpreted the law as requiring an extended time period, often a minimum of three months, of trial reunification before proceeding to reunification even when safety assessments would show safe reunification could occur sooner.

-Also, Senate Bill 19, which DHS supported and became law in June 2023, establishes the Family Representation and Advocacy Program to help ensure parents, legal guardians and Indian custodians and their children who are entitled to court appointed counsel receive legal representation in their child welfare cases.38 The new law, which includes a revolving fund for the program, requires that appointed counsel have the training, support and access to resources to provide uniform and high quality legal representation.
+Senate Bill 706, signed into law effective July 1, 2023, requires that any jury trial for the termination of parental rights be set within six months of the Court scheduling the trial to ensure that progress toward permanency through adoption is not delayed.40 Finally, Senate Bill 19, which DHS supported and became law effective in November 2023, establishes the Family Representation and Advocacy Program to help ensure parents, legal guardians and Indian custodians and their children who are entitled to court appointed counsel receive legal representation in their child welfare cases.41 The new law, which includes a revolving fund for the program, requires that appointed counsel have the training, support and access to resources to provide uniform and high quality legal representation.

-As outlined in greater detail below, the Co-Neutrals completed a case record review of 90 children assessed in the 6.2a measure this report period and found in recurring cases the exact barriers to timely permanency that these three new laws are designed to address.
-DHS, working with state legislators and the Governor's office, has demonstrated a commitment to pursue and request action at every level when necessary to help advance timely permanency.
-Beyond guiding, supporting and depending on casework staff in the field to improve the department's permanency practice, this type of higher-level collaboration and advocacy is also vitally important to achieve better outcomes for children and families.
+The Co-Neutrals completed during the last report period a case record review of 90 children assessed in the 6.2a measure and found in recurring cases the exact barriers to timely permanency that these three new laws are designed to address.
+DHS, working with state legislators and the Governor's office, has demonstrated a commitment to executive and intergovernmental collaboration when necessary to help advance timely permanency.
+Beyond guiding, supporting and depending on casework staff in the field to improve the department's permanency practice, this higher-level collaboration and advocacy is also vitally important to achieve better outcomes for children and families.